marshki/GlucTool/README.md

 ## Usage

-This program can be run directly from a shell with:
+This program accepts command-line arguments, and may also be run via a text-based menu.

-`python3 gluc_tool_2.0`

-Menu driven program converts plasma glucose levels from:
+In either mode, this program converts plasma glucose levels from:

 * milligram per decileter to millimole per liter (mg/dl to mmol/l),

 * millimole per liter to milligram per decileter (mmol/l to mg/dl).

+To run this program with command line arguments:

+make the program executable with: `chmod 744 gluc_tool_2.0.py`, then consult the tool's help menu with: `./gluc_tool_2.0.py --help`.

+You can also run the menu-driven program with:

+`python3 gluc_tool_2.0`.

 __This program is for informational purposes and should not be used as a substitute for qualified medical counsel.__

 Screenshot: